mpinb/in_silico_framework_hot_zone/docs/rst_assets/file_formats.rst

 ===============

 :ref:`param_file_format` file to store biophysical parameters of a cell.
-Only valied with a corresponding :ref:`hoc_file_format` morphology file.
 Includes a reference to a :ref:`hoc_file_format` morphology file, biophysical properties of the cell per cellular structure (i.e. soma, dendrite, axon initial segment ...), and basic simulation parameters.
+Conductance densities are given in :math:`S/cm^2`, spatial coordinates and distances in `\mu m`, and time in :math:`ms`.
 Simulation parameters are usually overridden by higher level modules, such as :py:mod:`simrun`.

 To access different structures of a cell::